Who We Are

 Methods implemented to train or instruct animals are based on the concepts of fundamental psychology; the cognitive developmental processes that include emotional behavior, self-control, perceptual, and sequential learning.
 Katie was one of the first to utilize positive reinforcement with associative and cognitive learning along with sequential learning in animal training.

-In 2004, SCR concentrated its focus on a Thoroughbred horse program and became the Northwest’s first 501c3 rehabilitation and transitional facility exclusive to Thoroughbreds.
-Since that time, SCR has made an impact on the lives of horses and their owners in our community through direct intervention, education, and community outreach.
-Our specialization was the rehabilitation, transition training and adoption services of Thoroughbred race horses from the racetrack into second careers.
+SCR primarily works with sport horses in transition or enrolled in our retirement program.
+We are proudly the Northwest’s first 501c3 rehabilitation and transitional facility exclusive to Thoroughbreds, with occasional exception to warmbloods and quarter horses.
+SCR has made an impact on the lives of horses and their owners in our community through direct intervention, education, and community outreach.

-In 2012 SCR announced a shift in the mission to further develop an Equine Assisted Psychotherapy (EAP) program, “Leading with Horses."
+In 2012 SCR announced a shift in the mission to discontinue adoptions and operate as a sanctuary to further develop an Equine Assisted Psychotherapy (EAP) program, “Leading with Horses."
 This change came in part to keep up with the current needs of our community.
 The necessity for mental health programs cannot be overstated.
 Katie wanted to demonstrate the value of horses beyond the show ring or as a backyard pet.
 She felt that SCR could be more productive in helping both the equine population and the community by giving them a job!
 This program was also intended to supplement the budget.

 As a nonprofit organization, Second Chance Ranch's primary funding comes from grants, private donations, and fundraisers.
 Our progress and contribution to the community is ongoing, and always flexible to meet the current mental health needs in our community.
 We depend on the support and generosity of the community to deliver an outstanding mental health solution and opportunity.